ChrisDuffley/stationPlaylist/readme.md

 * Performing track time analysis.
 * Switch profiles.
 * Find text in specific columns.

-Note: Input Gestures dialog is available in 2013.3 or later.

 ## Additional commands when using Sam or SPL encoders